afunnydev/tinysociety/content/articles/2018-06-08-how-to-find-land-for-tiny-houses.md

 ordre: '0'
 draft: false
 noindex: true
+categories:
+  - Tiny houses
+overlay: true
+quotes:
+  - image: /img/tiny-house-3.jpg
+    quote: "Buying also allows more freedom to shape and use the land according to your personal needs."
+  - image: /img/tiny-house-6.jpg
+    quote: "Embarking on the Tiny Life is a major change for many people.
+If you’re not quite sure whether it’s for you, a trial run may be in order."
 ---

+#### In this article, I’ll be discussing the details of various options involving buying land, renting land, or buying a Tiny House already situated in place.

-One thing that often looms large as an obstacle for those wishing to embark on the Tiny House lifestyle is concern that once you put the time, effort, and funds into acquiring your very own Tiny House, you won’t have any place to put it.
+<span class="dropcap size-2" style="background-color:transparent; color:#db9d3a;">O</span>ne thing that often looms large as an obstacle for those wishing to embark on the Tiny House lifestyle is concern that once you put the time, effort, and funds into acquiring your very own Tiny House, you won’t have any place to put it.

 Of course, if you’re interested in a Tiny House on foundation rather than a Tiny House on wheels, the journey doesn’t even get off the ground without land (punsters, groan all you want).

-In this article, I’ll be discussing the details of various options involving buying land, renting land, or buying a Tiny House already situated in place.

-# Buying vs. Renting Land
+## Buying vs. Renting Land

-## The first decision

 The first decision to make is whether to rent or to buy land.

-## Why would I rent land?
+#### Why would I rent land?

 Renting allows for flexibility if your Tiny House is on wheels rather than on a fixed foundation.
 And it allows for a change of scenery as often as you like.
 When you’re ready for a change or your lease is up, hitch to a truck and head down the road.

-## Why would I buy land?
+#### Why would I buy land?

 A few of the reasons to purchase land include: